sirvkrm/codex-vkrm/npm-package/README.md

 # Codex CLI for Termux

-> Built from upstream OpenAI Codex `rust-v0.106.0`, packaged for Android Termux.
+> A Termux-first fork of OpenAI Codex `rust-v0.106.0` with architecture-specific Android native packages for every common Termux CPU architecture.

-This npm package ships the native Codex Rust binaries for Termux on Android and supports:
+This npm package is the lightweight wrapper package.
+It installs and launches the matching native Codex Rust package for Termux on Android and supports:

 - `arm64`
 - `armv7`
+- `x86_64`
+- `x86`

 It is intended for Termux only, not desktop Linux distributions.

 Source repository: https://github.com/sirvkrm/codex-vkrm

+This package is a community-maintained fork of [OpenAI Codex](https://github.com/openai/codex) and is inspired by [DioNanos](https://github.com/DioNanos).

 ## Install